vinodkd/jmx.js/journal.md

 if its undefined, the element has a view that's external and named after the element if its "GENERIC", the element has a generic external view named GENERIC.tmpl if its some other string, the element has an inline view template.

+**Nov-04-2013 16:48 :** New problem: Just realized that hashtree is actually a set of parent, children pairs.
+So, for example, in simpleplan.jmx:

+	jmeterTestPlan: Hashtree of:
+		parent: TestPlan
+		child: Hashtree of:
+			parent: ThreadGroup
+			child: Hashtree of:
+				ConfigTestElement
+				Generic Controller ..Ant pages...
+				Generic Controller .. log4j pages...
+				ResultCollector

+So handling hashtrees has to be a either a modification to processChildren() or writing an actual template for hashtree.
+However it looks pretty ok even now becuase the current logic adds a div for hashtree anyway and that indents its children.
+However the children do not fold away when the parent is collapsed.

+After thinking about it a bit more, I think this is the best approach:

+* make the `processChildren` attr calculated, ie, if there's an element called nodename_children in the view, children have to be processed.
+* remove the attr therefore. this simplifies the config as well

+**Nov-06-2013 08:36 :** Made changes to have templates for hashtree and jmtertestplan now there's a lot of noise. need to make a headless template for both those nodes.

+**Nov-06-2013 18:35 :**  Fixed the noise but there's still an issue: Hashtrees are weird.
+Within a hashtree element, every set of two elements are parent+child.
+So the tree above really is:

+	jmeterTestPlan: Hashtree of:
+		parent: TestPlan
+		child: Hashtree of:
+			parent: ThreadGroup
+			child: Hashtree of:
+				ConfigTestElement
+				hashtree/
+				Generic Controller ..Ant pages...
+				hashtree/
+				Generic Controller .. log4j pages...
+				hashtree/
+				ResultCollector
+				hashtree/

+So it seems like the right way to process a hashtree's children is to deal with each of them in pairs.
+I'm planning to change the config to accept a function instead of a xpath so that getAttrValue() can run it to get the result.

+**Nov-06-2013 18:48 :**  Trying the above idea now.
+Stuck on how to convert a function name into a function ref.
+Need internet access for this, so stopping now.
+TO BE PICKED UP NEXT TIME.

+**Nov-07-2013 03:18 :** Got that working.
+Also changed a lot of code in createView() and processChildren() to accomodate hashTree.
+Better be worth it.
+The code now can handle templates that have placeholders for content instead of just replacing what was there before in the target dom node.

+**Nov-07-2013 04:06 :** To handle hashtree here're the changes made:
+* first thought to move away from processChildren: true, but now still retaining it.
+* also added: the ability to decide whether to processchildren based on whether a elementtype_children node is present in view
+* added vid back to be able to differentiate each of hashtrees children uniquely
+* added the ability to replace not the whole displayloc node, but a part of its innerhtml, identified by the nodecontents class. this is used now in hashtree, but should be available to any template
+* added ability to declare a function that returns the data values for the view instead of just an xpath and type. this is also used only for hashtree right now.
+* added hashtree.tmpl that uses all these features